cathiele/rpngo/USER_GUIDE.md

 +------------------+---------------+
 ```

-OK, one more things.
-Say we want to change some sizes above.
+Say you want to change some sizes above.
 Window and group "weights" are used to do this.
 Each window and group
-above is assigned a default weight of 100.
-Weights are shared
+above is assigned a default weight of `$.wweight` (usually 100)
-amongst siblings in a group to decide how much space each one gets.
+Weights are shared amongst siblings in a group to decide how much space each one gets.

 For example, ley's change the weight of window group 'g' from 100
 to 200.